 Our Commercial Litigation solicitors comment on this ever changing and important area of litigation law.

 The 2013 Jackson reforms brought changes to the Civil Procedure Rules (CPR) relating to, inter alia, applications for relief from sanctions; in essence, the courts were less tolerant of breaches of the Rules and unjustified delays.
 The court’s approach was then updated to allow Judges to have further discretion in applications for relief.
-However, despite the reforms, the court’s approach to litigants in person remains stringent.
-Following a reduction in legal aid and conditional fee agreements, there is an increase in the number of individuals acting without legal assistance and who are resorting to issue or defend proceedings against companies and/or other individuals as litigants in person.
-Whilst the court is required to treat both represented and unrepresented parties on a level playing field, should the court ought to allow flexibility in their findings for these individuals in line with the course of justice?
+However, despite the reforms, the court’s approach to Litigants in Person remains stringent.
+With the reduction in Legal Aid and Conditional Fee Agreements, there is an increase in the number of individuals acting without legal assistance.
+Whilst the court is required to treat both represented and unrepresented parties on a level playing field, should the court be more flexible with Litigants in Person?

 A STRINGENT APPROACH